 A capacity level can be specified e.g. quantity, duration or weight to control the initial amount produced.
 This then limits the volume created each day to stay within this capacity.
 Items can be placed into capacity groups allowing only some groups to be constrained.

 Scheduled information can be sent back to the planning system and will override the planned volume with a scheduled volume.
 This will then lock out the specific buckets and volume that have schedule information and previous buckets as well.
 The user can then re-calculate based on the new results.
 Result sets can be saved off and re-opened for later use allowing ‘What if’ planning

 No reviews have been submitted.
 Do you use Preactor GMPS?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!